AemonQ/myst/README.md

 "In the end, we know northing."

 What this repo is used for:
-- to show my way of thinking and storing ideas
+- to introduce you to my way of developing and storing ideas
-- to show new developers how such a application gets developed
+- to show new developers the whole CICD cycle of such an application